yiisoft/validator/docs/guide/result.md

 ```

 Note that the result is always a 2-dimensional array with attribute names as keys at the first nesting level.
 This means
-that further nesting of attributes is not supported.
-Returning to the previous example, when `name` and `email` belong
+that further nesting of attributes is not supported (but could be achieved by using `getErrorMessagesIndexedByPath()`).
-to a `user` attribute, the output will be:
+Returning to the previous example, when `name` and `email` belong to a `user` attribute, the output will be:

 ```php
 [